If you have any questions, please send email to [email protected]

 No display or use of the listings, or any portion of the listings, shall be used in connection with sending unsolicited or unauthorized advertising, spam, promotional materials, or any other form of unsolicited message, whether commercial or otherwise.

 Listings displayed pursuant to IDX shall contain only those fields of data designated by MLS GRID.
 Display of confidential fields intended only for other Member Participants is prohibited.
-Fields designated may be designated as confidential at the discretion of the applicable MLS.
+Confidential fields intended only for other Member Participants (e.g. showing instructions, and property security information) may not be displayed.
+Fields may be designated as confidential at the discretion of the applicable MLS.
 Vendors may request a comprehensive list of confidential fields from the MLS Grid for each MLS.

 The type of listing agreement (e.g., exclusive right to sell, exclusive agency, etc.) may not be displayed.